DaAlbrecht/thesis-TEKO/content/Implementation.typ

 #linebreak()

-First in the `initialize_state` function the environment variables are read.
+First, in the `initialize_state` function the environment variables are read.

 #figure(
   sourcecode()[```rust